 I did not lose my mind.
-I joined the Air National Guard, and later, the Air Force Reserve, and remained in service through the rank of Captain.
-This decision allowed me to work at Doernbecher Children’s Hospital, in Portland, Oregon, until a nursing strike in 2001.
-I did not want to strike, leave my job, nor dishonor my friends on the picket line.
-I took another job to wait it out, at another hospital, with one of the funniest friends I’ve ever had.
-It lasted 56 days.
+I joined the Air National Guard and later, the Air Force Reserve and remained in service through the rank of Captain.
+I continued working at Doernbecher Children’s Hospital in Portland, Oregon until a nursing strike in 2001.
+I did not want to strike, leave my job, nor cross my friends on the picket line.
+I reluctantly took a job at another hospital, and the strike lasted 56 days.

-I did not get the internship.
-I moved to his town.
-We skied and backpacked and played very hard.
-We went to Europe, twice.
-(Does chaperoning a middle school French class count?)
-We moved to Alaska, and back, and I’ve missed it terribly since.
+Eventually I moved to his town, and we skied and backpacked and played very hard.
+We went to Europe twice, chaperoning the French class from the middle school where he taught.
+We moved to Alaska and back, and I’ve missed it terribly since.

-We added my cat to his dog, and then folded in the cutest puppy my eyes have seen, and my sister’s cat along the way.
-We have shared the heartbreak of losing them all.
+We added my cat to his dog, then folded in the cutest puppy my eyes have seen.
+We took in my sister’s cat along the way–the raddest cat.
+And we have shared the heartbreak of losing them all.

 We were sloppy and young together and got married in the midst of hummingbirds and flowers and so much love.
-We backpacked in Banff, and then were adopted by a British pub staff who tried to drown us in alcohol on our honeymoon.
-We came home and rolled up our sleeves, and settled into the hard work of growing up.
+We backpacked in Banff for our honeymoon and were adopted by a British pub staff who tried to drown us in alcohol.
+We came home, rolled up our sleeves, and settled into the strange work of growing up.

 And Now?
 We are a family of four.
-Since he was the little brother, and I was the big sister, our psychological jello wrestling is best buoyed by occasional marital counseling.
-Know what else helps marriage?
+Since he was the little brother and I was the big sister, our psychological jello wrestling is best buoyed by occasional marital counseling.
+Do you know what else helps marriage?
 Hugs. (see here).
-Note: They did not study what happens if the husband just stands there during the hug, or if children run circles around the hug, counting to 20 as slowly AND loudly as possible.
+Note: They did not study what happens if the husband just stands there during the hug, or if children run circles around the hug while counting to 20 as loudly as possible.

-Professional Statement: I have spent twenty years in healthcare, working with pain, suffering, mess, and trauma.
-Death, laughter, silence, and tears.
-My joy has been hard-earned and fiercely protected.
-Now, I have embraced yoga, and I teach yoga, to even the smallest people.
-Toddler namaste and tiny down dogs are the antidote, I am convinced.
+Professional Statement: I have spent twenty years in healthcare, working with pain, suffering, loss and trauma.
+I am comfortable with laughter, silence and tears.
+Now, I teach self-regulation techniques to even the smallest of us and I am convinced toddler namaste and tiny down dogs are the best kind of magic.

-Personal Statement: I do best when I am close to the mountains, close enough to touch them.
-I need bright, open sky over my head, or to remember what that feels like, and that it’s there, just beyond any clouds that may roll in.
+Personal Statement: I do best when I am close to the mountains–close enough to touch them.
+I need bright, open sky over my head, or to always remember that it’s there, just beyond any clouds that may roll in.
 I routinely seek out water, so I can float or fish or just stare into it’s sparkle and depth.
 I look to animals, plants, and children for help remembering what’s important.
-I can’t go very long without dancing.